 Cross-Channel Attribution

 Track customer journeys across channels.
 A customer might see a digital ad, encounter an offline display, and then purchase online.
-Modern attribution models should credit all touchpoints that contributed to conversion.
+Modern attribution models should credit all touchpoints that contributed to the conversion.

 Data Sharing Between Teams